Skip to main content

 There are two execution models inside flows.
 Understanding this prevents most confusion.

-Default steps (LLM-driven)
+Default steps (LLM-driven) — no code required

 In a Default step: